 Layered Lighting

-Combining multiple types of lighting to add depth and dimension can make outdoor art more visually complex and intriguing.
-Layered lighting involves using different lighting techniques and fixtures to create a multifaceted effect.
+Combining different lighting styles to provide depth and perspective can make outdoor art more visually sophisticated and captivating.
+Layered lighting is the use of many lighting fixtures and techniques to create a complex effect.

 Theatrical Techniques